mightymaxworks/pickleplus/replit.md

 Coach workflow preferences:
 - Coaches should access training facilities to apply as facility coaches
 - Profile management should use inline editing rather than separate page navigation
-- Always use "PCP Coaching Certification Programme" (no acronyms)
+- Use "Coaching Bio" for coaching profile sections (not "PCP Coaching Certification Programme")